1959 racial slaying of Mississippi teen could get fresh look

 "What I wanted."

-This school year, Graham will teach her 11th grade students about William Roy Prather.
+This school year, Graham will teach her 11th grade students about Prather.

 Follow Emily Wagster Pettus on Twitter at http://twitter.com/EWagsterPettus .